MTES-MCT/monitorfish/README.md

 ```shell
 make run-back
 ```
+> You'll need to install `psql` to interact with the Postgres database

 Then, insert the GIS layers to the postgres database by executing (make sure you have `psql` installed):
 ```shell